mschmidt712/kubernetes-ci-cd/README.md

 #### Step10

 Let’s make a change to an HTML file in the cloned project.
-Open the /applications/hello-kenzan/index.html file in your favorite text editor (for example, you can use nano by running the command 'nano applications/hello-kenzan/index.html' in a separate terminal).
+Open the /applications/hello-kenzan/index.html file in your favorite text editor.
+(For example, you could use nano by running the command 'nano applications/hello-kenzan/index.html' in a separate terminal).
 Change some text inside one of the <p> tags.
 For example, change “Hello from Kenzan!” to “Hello from Me!”.
 Save the file.

 `echo ''`